hsablonniere/markleft/prezas-md/javascript-101.md

 ### Don't forget `var`

-If you ommit the `var` keyword inside a function, the variable is automatically considered global.
+If you omit the `var` keyword inside a function, the variable is automatically considered global.
 It can have serious side effects.
 It's considered bad practice, you shouldn't use this.

 <!-- .incremental -->
 ```javascript